Doug Oubre is The Grove’s Director of Golf and he joined The Grove team in February 2014.

 What do you find most unique about the course and club at The Grove?

-The only Greg Norman designed golf course in Middle Tennessee is spectacular and is in the best condition of any club in the state.
+The Grove course in Middle Tennessee is spectacular and is in the best condition of any club in the state.
 I can’t think of any other club in the state of Tennessee that has the total package that we offer; spectacular golf, food, and service.
 We have a set of amenities that is second to none, from the spa, swimming, tennis, fishing, fitness center, equestrian center, The General Store, kids’ camps and more.
 What a great place to be a part of!

 Are you working on any new programming, improvements or golf events for 2017?